 The New MARS Wildlife Rescue Centre

-In May, MARS will take an historic first step towards recognizing the dream of founder Mary Jane “Maj” Birch to provide a multi-purpose wildlife rescue centre for the Comox Valley.
+In May, MARS took an historic first step towards recognizing the dream of founder Mary Jane “Maj” Birch to provide a multi-purpose wildlife rescue centre for the Comox Valley.
 Construction of the new wildlife hospital began late last year, continued through abnormal winter snowfalls and will open its doors to its first needy patients in early spring.
-The wildlife hospital is the all-important part of an ambitious plan to move from the current facility on pastoral Headquarters Road to a new eleven-acre $1.5 million facility in nearby Merville, British Columbia.
+The wildlife hospital is the all-important part of an ambitious plan that moved the facility from its previous location on Headquarters Road to a new eleven-acre $1.5 million facility in nearby Merville, British Columbia.

 It’s an amazing time to be at MARS, the excitement is palpable and we would love for you to be part of our bold new adventure.
 Over the next three years, we’re anticipating enormous growth as more and more visitors make the MARS Wildlife Rescue Centre an indispensable part of their trip to the Comox Valley.
 Our visitor/discovery centre, scenic trails, ambassador bird aviaries, large bird flight pen, wetland viewing areas and deer enclosure will help us attract as many as 20,000 local and international guests each year.
 These visitors and the revenues they generate will give MARS the stable long-term funding we need to care for the injured, ill and orphaned birds and animals of northern Vancouver Island.